loveencounterflow/intertype/README.md

 A *non-terminal* or *dependent type* type is a type whose declaration refers to another type and thus depends on that other type.
-For example, `integer` may be declared as a dependent type: `( x, t ) -> ( t.isa std.float x ) and ( ( Math.floor x ) is x )` (depending on `std.float`) or as an independent type: `( x ) -> Number.isInteger x`.—Use of the value `'$dependent'` is purely informational and has no effect on the behavior of InterType methods.
+For example, `integer` may be declared as a dependent type: `( x, t ) -> ( t.isa std.float x ) and ( ( Math.floor x ) is x )` (depending on `std.float`) or as an independent type: `( x ) -> Number.isInteger x`.

+**Note** Use of the value `'$dependent'` is purely informational and has no effect on the behavior of InterType methods.

 ### Enumeration Types